 Life sure could do with a little less Adventure…

 Kansai Airport is an 85 minute trip from the JR Nara Bus Stop in Nara.
 It costs 2500 Yen approx, depending on the Bus.
 The Airport Limousine ride to Nara from the Kansai Airport had cost us 2050 Yen, a couple of days before.
 It was a lazy ride with the bus passing through endless stretches of green paddy fields.
 We reached Kansai Airport around 3 p.m.
 The bus usually drops off passengers at Terminal One.
-We straightaway headed towards the SoftBank shop, which is couple of floors below on the Ground Floor.
+We straightaway headed towards the SoftBank shop, which is a couple of floors below on the Ground Floor.

 The SoftBank counter was devoid of the usual crowd and I was hoping they had a piece left.
 It is always a good idea to book your Pocket WiFi rentals at least 3 days in advance from the country you are travelling via internet.
 Not a very safe idea to just drop-in at the counter.
 They might not have stocks.

-When Mani had visited Japan, the first time, she had stayed in Osaka very nearby and usually would walk down to Rinku Town.
-So it was agreed that we could spend the next few hours we had, at Rinku Town.
-There is a Limousine Bus available right from the Airport to Rinku Town.
+When Mani had visited Japan, for the very first time, she had stayed at the Japan Foundation building in Osaka.
+So we agreed to spend the next few hours we had, at Rinku Town.
+A Limousine Bus is available right from the Airport to Rinku Town.
 It costs 200 Yen per person for the ride.
-While we waited, Mani got us a Fanta from the Vending machines.
-Vending machines are still a wonder for us coming from India.
+While we waited, Mani got us a drink from the Vending machines.
+Vending machines were still a wonder for me, coming from India.

 Rinku Town Premium Outlets

 The ride to Rinku Town was about 30 minutes.
-We were dropped off at the Rinku Town Premium Outlets Mall.
-It’s a huge open air mall, the largest shopping center in Osaka.
+The bus dropped us off at the Rinku Town Premium Outlets Mall.
+It’s a huge semi-open air mall, one of the largest shopping center in Osaka.

 Among the wide range of well-known foreign brands, I was happy to notice some of my favorite anime goods.
 But they were rather expensive.

 Giant Ferris Wheel

-At 5 p.m. we bought the tickets to the Ferris Wheel.
+As the evening set in, we bought the tickets to the Ferris Wheel.
 A ride on the Ferris Wheel costs 700 Yen per person.
 If you want to go for a second ride, they give a discount coupon for 200 Yen.

 Back to Nara